Level Up

 When your paddle stroke gets more efficient, or you generate more power in your tennis serve, it can be a manifestation of the more elegant organization working alongside your existing skills.
 The improvements come from your own discoveries about how you want to move.

-Note: these classes are not about teaching you the right way to move.
-They are about using movement as a way to become more aware.
-And from that awareness, the ‘right’ move, for *you*, emerges.
-Thus what you learn in these classes serves you in all your life.
+Note: these classes are not about teaching you the right way to angle your stick or paddle or blade.
+They are about using movement as a way to become more aware of what you do.
+And from that awareness, the ‘right’ move, for you, emerges.
+Thus what you learn in these classes serves you in all your life: not just specific awareness of how one move could be done more efficiently, but the approach to listening to your body and finding not just ease and power and agility, but also intrinsic pleasure.

 What to expect